Portuguese staff fencing in Brisbane, Australia

 Why practice with staves today when people don’t carry them around?

-Mostly, we practice Jogo do Pau for the same reasons other people practice other martial arts and sports such as Kendo and modern sport Fencing: for fun and competition while preserving a fascinating cultural activity and getting some exercise with friends at the same time.
+We primarily practice Jogo do Pau for the same reasons other people practice other martial arts and sports such as Kendo and modern sport Fencing: for fun and competition while preserving a fascinating cultural activity and getting some exercise with friends at the same time.

 Is Jogo do Pau practice dangerous?